-Between COVID-19 and the flu, health care professionals are bracing themselves for the winter ahead, expert says - Local News 8
+Between Covid-19 and the flu, health care professionals are bracing themselves for the winter ahead, expert says - Local News 8

 By Madeline Holcombe, CNN

-The US is battling rising death tolls and strained hospital resources under the COVID-19 pandemic, and all that could be made more difficult by the upcoming flu season, health experts said.

-“We are bracing ourselves for an awfully busy winter ahead,” Associate Dean of Public Health at Brown University Dr. Megan Ranney told CNN Tuesday.
+“We are bracing ourselves for an awfully busy winter ahead,” Dr. Megan Ranney, associate dean of the School of Public Health at Brown University, told CNN on Tuesday.

-The United States is once again at a point where an average of more than 2,000 people are dying of COVID-19 every day, according to data from Johns Hopkins University.
+The country is once again at a point where an average of more than 2,000 people are dying of Covid-19 every day, according to data from Johns Hopkins University.

 And hospitals are straining to keep up with the number of patients coming in.
 Staff shortages and employee fatigue in Pennsylvania hospitals have reached a point where some health systems are offering signing bonuses, loan forgiveness and other incentives to staff.
-And in Wyoming, nearly 100 members of the state’s national guard were activated Tuesday to assist hospitals dealing with the surge.
+In Wyoming, nearly 100 members of the state’s National Guard were activated Tuesday to assist hospitals dealing with the surge.

 And though it isn’t clear yet what this year’s flu season has in store, it could add additional stress to an already pressed health care system.

-“Flu is still a killer, not as much as COVID-19, but between 12,000 and 50,000 Americans lose their lives every year from flu,” vaccinologist and dean of the National School of Tropical Medicine at Baylor College of Medicine Dr. Peter Hotez said.
+“Flu is still a killer, not as much as Covid-19, but between 12,000 and 50,000 Americans lose their lives every year from flu,” said Dr. Peter Hotez, vaccinologist and dean of the National School of Tropical Medicine at Baylor College of Medicine.

 Flu numbers were actually relatively low last year, but experts said that doesn’t necessarily foreshadow how this year will turn out.